-The Group is prepared to compete with the challenges in the industry and is implementing streamlining measures which are expected to reduce the impact of the cellular segment on the Bezeq Group.
-These measures are expected to influence the Group's operations in the short to medium term.
+The Group is ready to meet the challenges facing the industry and it has introduced streamlining measures which are expected to reduce sector effects on the Group.
+The full impact of these measures is expected to be expressed in the short and medium term.